 Talc and Mesothelioma

 Talc can cause mesothelioma if it includes asbestos, which is the only proven source of mesothelioma.
-The toxic substance can contaminate talc products without the user knowing.
+The toxic substance can contaminate talc baby powder and beauty products without the user knowing.

 Written by Jenna Campagna, RN